awswa/implementing-cost-optimization-for-amazon-eks-compute-resources/content/1-EKS-Cost-Visualization/index.md

 (2) Click **Aggregated by** to select **Department** under **Namespace**.
 You can see the list of department.

 > [!NOTE]
 > It may take a few minutes for Kubecost to reflect information about the created resource.
+You can come back to this step later on.

 ![Aggregated by Department 1](/static/1-EKS-Cost-Visualization/1-2-Seperate-Team/1-2-aggr-by-dept-1.png)
 ![Aggregated by Department 2](/static/1-EKS-Cost-Visualization/1-2-Seperate-Team/1-2-aggr-by-dept-2.png)